ahuacate/pve-nas/README.md

 * lan
 * localdomain

-If you insist on using a made-up search domain name, then DNS requests may go unfulfilled by your router and forwarded onto global internet DNS root servers.
+If you insist on using a made-up search domain name, then DNS requests may go unfulfilled by your router and be forwarded onto global internet DNS root servers.
 This leaks information about your network such as device names.
 Alternatively, you can use a registered domain name or subdomain if you know what you are doing by selecting the 'Other' option.

 ## 4.7.
 Network VLAN Aware